dotnet/docs-maui/docs/fundamentals/dependency-injection.md

 - A container facilitates testability by allowing dependencies to be mocked.
 - A container increases maintainability by allowing new classes to be easily added to the app.

-In the context of a .NET MAUI app that uses the Model-View-ViewModel (MVVM) pattern, a dependency injection container will typically be used for registering and resolving views, registering and resolving view models, and for registering services and injecting them into view models.
+In the context of a .NET MAUI app that uses the Model-View-ViewModel (MVVM) pattern, a dependency injection container will typically be used for registering and resolving views, registering and resolving view models, and for registering services and injecting them into view-models.
+For more information about the MVVM pattern, see [Model-View-ViewModel (MVVM)](/dotnet/architecture/maui/mvvm?toc=/dotnet/maui/toc.json&bc=/dotnet/maui/breadcrumb/toc.json).

-In .NET MAUI, the `MauiProgram` class will call into the `CreateMauiApp` method to create a <xref:Microsoft.Maui.Hosting.MauiAppBuilder> object.
-The <xref:Microsoft.Maui.Hosting.MauiAppBuilder> object has a <xref:Microsoft.Maui.Hosting.MauiAppBuilder.Services> property of type <xref:Microsoft.Extensions.DependencyInjection.IServiceCollection>, which provides a place to register our components, such as views, view models, and services for dependency injection.
-Any components registered with the <xref:Microsoft.Maui.Hosting.MauiAppBuilder.Services> property will be provided to the dependency injection container when the <xref:Microsoft.Maui.Hosting.MauiAppBuilder.Build?displayProperty=nameWithType> method is called.
+In a .NET MAUI app, the `MauiProgram` class calls into the `CreateMauiApp` method to create a <xref:Microsoft.Maui.Hosting.MauiAppBuilder> object.
+The <xref:Microsoft.Maui.Hosting.MauiAppBuilder> object has a <xref:Microsoft.Maui.Hosting.MauiAppBuilder.Services> property of type <xref:Microsoft.Extensions.DependencyInjection.IServiceCollection>, which provides a place to register your types, such as views, view-models, and services for dependency injection.
+Any types registered with the <xref:Microsoft.Maui.Hosting.MauiAppBuilder.Services> property will be provided to the dependency injection container when <xref:Microsoft.Maui.Hosting.MauiAppBuilder.Build?displayProperty=nameWithType> is called.

 At runtime, the container must know which implementation of the services are being requested in order to instantiate them for the requested objects.
 In the example above, the `ILoggingService` and `ISettingsService` interfaces need to be resolved before the `MainPageViewModel` object can be instantiated.
 This involves the container performing the following actions: